-After all Government transformation initiatives and structural reforms are implemented and through interim Federal support related to healthcare and disaster relief, Puerto Rico will accumulate a surplus \$3.4bn through FY23.
+After all Government transformation initiatives and structural reforms are implemented, Puerto Rico will have a funding gap of \$3.4bn through FY22.
+As a result, a liquidity facility will be needed to bridge the gap to structural balance.

 AN UPDATED FINANCIAL PROJECTION IS REQUIRED TO ACCOUNT FOR PUERTO RICO'S NEW REALITY